-One out of every six injuries on the farm involves animals, or about 350 of more than 2,100 injuries reported by Iowa farmers in 1990.
-Animals are the second leading cause of injury on Iowa farms.
+About one out of every four injuries on the farm involves animals, more than 500 injuries reported every year to the Iowa Department of Public Health.
+In 1995, animals were the leading cause of farm injuries in Iowa.

 Injuries identified with animals include bites, kicks, or situations in which the worker gets pinned between the animal and a farm building, implement, or other fixed object.
 The best way to avoid livestock injuries is to understand animal behavior.
 Only by knowing their animals, and what to expect in certain situations, can farm workers protect themselves and others from injury.